TwoAbove/lc/README.md

    - Automatically detected and marked as `[Binary file]`
    - Common binary extensions are pre-configured
    - If some common binary extensions are missing, please send a PR!
-   - Helps prevent clipboard corruption and saves context
+   - Helps prevent clipboard overuse and saves tokens

 2. **Clipboard Behavior**
    - Always reads existing clipboard content